How to Write Stellar Supporting Characters

 In Abdi Nazemian’s Like a Love Story, the protagonist, Reza, is an Iranian boy trying to come to terms with his sexuality.
 Reza spends most of the novel trying to deny the fact that he has fallen in love with Art, an openly gay young man who is not only proud of who he is, but is also an outspoken activist for gay rights.

-In contrast to Art, Reza lives in fear of his family finding out that he is in love with a boy, and he goes to all lengths to hide his sexuality to be accepted by his family and live up to their expectations.
+In contrast to his love interest, Reza lives in fear of his family finding out that he is in love with a boy, and he goes to all lengths to hide his sexuality to be accepted by his family and live up to their expectations.
 Art, on the other hand, embraces his sexuality and never hides who he is.
 Reza is fearful and lives in shame, while Art is bold, fearless, and proud.
 That Reza falls in love with a boy so different from himself only highlights Reza’s insecurity and how far he must come to accept himself and grow throughout the course of the novel.

 A well-placed foil character helps the reader better understand the protagonist and makes for strong character development by highlighting the traits and flaws of the main character.